 This is the same public who will be buying, reading and reviewing your books.
 What will public opinion say about how your hero treats your heroine?

 Most Romance readers are women.
 And sadly, way too many of those women have had to contend with being groped against their will (even Taylor Swift has!), and way too many have been the victims of physical violence.
-How will those readers respond to reading a book in which the hero, the man they are supposed to fall in love with, ignores what the heroine says she wants, kisses her while she's trying to push him away, or grabs her arms to make her force her to listen to him?
+How will those readers respond to reading a book in which the hero, the man they are supposed to fall in love with, ignores what the heroine says she wants, kisses her while she's trying to push him away, or grabs her arms to force her to listen to him?

 And I'm not just talking sex scenes here - this doesn't only apply when the characters are intimate, but to every interaction between the hero and heroine.